 For successive summers in the 1950’s I travelled with my parents, brother, and paternal grandparents for a week-long vacation in Ocean City, MD.
-Other than Christmas, it was the most exciting highlight on my childhood calendar.
-Anticipation grew as the trip drew near and my mother began packing the large brown suitcases laid out in my parent’s bedroom.
-When the day of departure arrived, all six of us, plus luggage were crammed into my father’s old Chevy for the interminable drive to the shore.
-When the car crossed the Route 50 Bridge leading to Ocean City’s barrier island, we gained our first sight of town, its neat buildings gleaming white in the blinding summer sun.
-The promise of fun was in the air.
-And the aroma of the place was distinctive as well – an intoxicating mix of salt air, suntan lotion, and fried chicken.
+Anticipation grew as the trip drew near.
+When the day of departure arrived, all six of us plus luggage were crammed into our Chevy for the long drive to the shore.
+When our car crossed the Route 50 bridge leading to Ocean City’s barrier island, we gained our first sight of the town, its neat white buildings gleaming in the blinding summer sun.
+The aroma of the place was distinctive as well – an intoxicating mix of salt air, suntan lotion, and fried chicken.

-The Rideau, like many hotels of the day, operated on the American plan, meaning that the price of ones room also included three meals a day in the large dining room where tables were covered in starched linen and decent cutlery.
-There was a small printed menu from which one selected an entrée, but all sides and accompaniments were served family style in white china serving bowls.
-Our table was assigned for the remainder of our stay, as was the pretty young college girl who was our waitress.
-Breakfast was larger than any we had at home with pancakes, waffles, muffins, eggs, sausages and bacon.
-Lunch and dinner entrees included an abundance of fresh seafood, southern fried chicken, roasts, chops, ham, biscuits or dinner rolls, and a wealth of summer vegetables – corn on the cob, stewed tomatoes, green beans, limas, summer squash and salads – all grown on farms within a few miles of the resort.
-There were desserts, cobblers, pies, cakes, and while none were advertised as “homemade” as restaurants disingenuously do today, I expect there were made on site of honest unadulterated ingredients and by cooks following time-honored recipes.
-They were easily as good as my Aunt Ruth’s cakes or my mother’s homemade pies.
+The Rideau, like many hotels of the day, operated on the American plan, meaning that the price of one’s room included meals served in the large dining room graced with starched linen and decent cutlery.
+There was a small, printed menu from which one selected an entrée, but all sides and accompaniments were served family style.
+Breakfast included pancakes, waffles, muffins, eggs, sausages and bacon.
+Dinner offerings included fresh seafood, southern fried chicken, or steak accompanied by biscuits or dinner rolls, and a wealth of summer vegetables – corn, stewed tomatoes, green beans and summer squash – all grown on farms within a few miles of the resort.
+Though desserts were not advertised as “homemade” as restaurants disingenuously do today, I expect there were made on site of honest unadulterated ingredients and by cooks following time-honored recipes.

-Released to the freedom of the boardwalk after breakfast, I was off in search of a bicycle to rent.
 My mornings were spent tearing along the boardwalk, the wheels of my 3-wheeler clicking a rhythm against the timbered boards.
-There was much to explore.
-There were stores along the boardwalk and one of my favorites was an art shop with a painting entitled “The Deadly Vanity” in the display window.
-A skilled optical illusion, it depicted an elegant woman seated at her dressing table which morphed into a huge frightening skull when one adjusted their view.
+There was much to explore in the stores along the boardwalk.
+One of my favorites was an art shop with a painting in the display window entitled “The Deadly Vanity”.
+An optical illusion, it depicted an elegant woman seated at her dressing table which morphed into a large skull when one adjusted their view.
 Another favorite was Edwards 5 and 10.
-It was here where I searched for affordable trinkets to bring home to my friends, spending the money my grandmother pressed into my hand each morning.
-At the end of the boardwalk was Trimper’s Amusements with its beautiful carousel and an arcade that would provide our evening entertainment.
+Here I searched for affordable trinkets to bring home to my friends, spending the dollar my grandmother pressed into my hand each morning.

-We returned to the hotel after several hours to find my grandparents relaxing in the rocking chairs on the Rideau’s front porch.
+When we returned to the hotel, we found my grandparents relaxing in rocking chairs on the Rideau’s front porch.
 It was a lovely porch – wide, roofed and edged with green striped awnings that flapped in the ocean breeze.
-There were checkerboards in abundance and my grandfather, showing no mercy, routinely trounced both my brother and I. He played to win each time, disregarding my grandmother’s suggestion that he play a gentler game.
+There were checkerboards in abundance and my grandfather, showing no mercy, routinely trounced both my brother and me.

-After showering off the sand and salt of the afternoon, my mother would insist that I don a dress for dinner, a service of Eastern Shore bounty, eaten amidst clanking china and silverware, the aroma of the dishes mixed with the clear salt air poured through the open windows
+After showering off the sand and salt of the afternoon, my mother would insist that I don a dress for dinner which was served amidst clanking china and silverware, the aroma of the dishes mixed with the clear salt air.

-After dinner we were sent to the porch for a brief respite before beginning our evening boardwalk stroll, down past the shops I had visited earlier, past the Dairy Queen, the candy corn stands of Fisher’s and Dolle’s, the displays of saltwater taffy, and the smell of French fries, hotdogs and Taylor’s pork roll sandwiches, on to Trimper’s Arcade to play games, and to the rides which beaconed with their twinkling lights and music.
+After dinner we sat on the porch before beginning our evening boardwalk stroll past the Dairy Queen, the sweet-smelling candy corn stands of Fishers and Dolles, the displays of saltwater taffy – then on to Trimpers Arcade to the games and rides which beaconed with their twinkling lights and music.
 Bedtime, usually avoided, was not resisted.
-Worn out from the day’s activities, I drifted off to sleep, salt air and the sound of crashing surf pouring through my window.
+Worn out from the day’s activities, I drifted off to sleep, with salt air and the sound of crashing surf pouring through my window.

 My grandparents are long deceased, my father recently so, my brother several 100 miles away.
 My husband and I decide to take my mother and her sister for a holiday in Ocean City.
-I knew that the old Rideau hotel had burned (in the 1970’s, I believe) but had been rebuilt.
-I realized that the new structure would be modern, but naively envisioning the warmth hospitality and cheerful, cozy comfort of the 1950’s, I reserved our rooms.
+I knew that the old Rideau hotel had burned but had been rebuilt.
+I realized that the new structure would be modern, but naively envisioning the warmth, hospitality and cheerful, cozy comfort of the 1950’s, I reserved our rooms.